-Our EUV continuum results offer resolution to many otherwise inexplicable celestial observations with (a) the energy and radiation from the hydrino transitions being the source of extraordinary temperatures and power regarding the solar corona problem, the cause of sunspots and other solar activity, and why the Sun emits X-rays [3], (b) the hydrino-transition radiation
+Our EUV continuum results offer resolution to many otherwise inexplicable celestial observations with (a) the energy and radiation from the hydrino transitions being the source of extraordinary temperatures and power regarding the solar corona problem, the cause of sunspots and other solar activity, and why the Sun emits X-rays [3], (b) the hydrino-transition radiation being the radiation source heating the WHIM and behind the observation that diffuse H $\alpha$ emission is ubiquitous throughout the Galaxy requiring widespread sources of flux shortward of 912 Å, and (c) the identity of dark matter being hydrinos.

-Stars also comprise plasmas of hydrogen with surfaces comprised of essentially dense atomic hydrogen permissive of multi-body H interactions to propagate transition of H to H(1/(m +1) wherein m H serves as the catalyst.
-Such transitions are predicted to emit EUV continuum radiation according to Eqs.
-(1-4) and (9).
-The emission from white dwarfs arising from an extremely high concentration of hydrogen is modeled as an optically thick blackbody of ~ 50,000 K gas comprising predominantly hydrogen and helium.
-A modeled composite spectrum of the full spectral range from 10 nm to >91.2 nm with an abundance He/H= $10^{-5}$ from Barstow and Holberg [50] is shown in Figure 22.
-Albeit, while white dwarf spectra can be curve fitted using stratification and adjustable He and H column densities and ionization fractions to remove some inconsistencies between optical and EUV spectra [51] and independent measurements of the latter, matching the spectrum at the short-wavelengths is problematic. combining the emission shown in Figures 5A-D with the 91.2 nm continuum observed previously [52] gives a spectrum with continua having edges at 10.1 nm, 22.8, nm, and 91.2 nm, a match to the white dwarf spectrum.
+Stars also comprise plasmas of hydrogen with surfaces comprised of essentially dense atomic hydrogen permissive of multi-body H interactions to propagate transition of H to H(1/(m+1)) wherein mH serves as the catalyst.
+Such transitions are predicted to emit EUV continuum radiation according to equations (1)-(4) and (9).
+The emission from white dwarfs arising from an extremely high concentration of hydrogen is modeled as an optically thick blackbody of ~50,000 K gas comprised of predominantly hydrogen and helium.
+A modeled composite spectrum of the full spectral range from 10 nm to >91.2 nm with an abundance He/H=10-5 from Barstow and Holberg [50] is shown in Figure 1.2.
+Albeit, while white dwarf spectra can be curve fitted using stratification and adjustable He and H column densities and ionization fractions to remove some inconsistencies between optical and EUV spectra [51] and independent measurements of the latter, matching the spectrum at the short-wavelengths is problematic.
+Alternatively, combining the emission shown in Figures 5(A)-(D) with the 91.2 nm continuum observed previously [52] gives a spectrum with continua having edges at 10.1 nm, 22.8 nm, and 91.2 nm, a match to the white dwarf spectrum.
 However, the proposed nature of the plasmas and the mechanisms are very different.
 The emission in our studies is assigned to hydrino transitions in cold-gas, optically-thin plasmas absent any helium.
 White-dwarf and celestial models may need revision and benefit from our discovery of high-energy H continua emission.